 ‘Born Again Tomorrow’ is a rocker, as mentioned earlier, a song that asks us the question if we were born again tomorrow and had the chance to re-live ours lives would we change anything or go through it all again for what we have now.
 An excellent track that could slide in easily among the songs of ‘Have A Nice Day’.

 ‘Roller Coaster’ is an excellent track with a very very catchy chorus to it.
-Another rocker, this is my favorite track of the album.
+Another rocker, this is by far one of my favorite tracks of the album.
 Just a terrific song and what a great chorus.

 ‘New Year’s Day’ is your typical Bon Jovi song of now days, upbeat and poppy.
 Nothing original but a fantastic melody and a great little song.

 ‘The Devil’s In The Temple’ is an interesting track, but it works.
 The melody is a bit different then their usual stuff, think a bit of ‘Something To Believe In’.
 Not that it sounds anything like that song at all but the way the melody of that song was different then the usual Bon Jovi fare is similar here.
 This one reminds a bit of that track in that way, though this one is not a ballad.
 Great track.

 The next ballad, ‘Scars On This Guitar’, is far better than the first one.
 This is another highlight for me.
 I love ballads and this is a wonderful one here.
 An ode of sorts to his guitar, his friend and confidant who he pours out his heart to and, in typical Bon Jovi fashion, the lyrics are certainly Jon’s all the way, take a listen and you will know what I mean.
 Excellent track.
 The music video shows the frontman sitting and singing and reflecting back on his life as it shows clips throughout of him in his younger days at various concerts.